ibimina/todolist-app/README.md

  onClick={() => add("http://localhost:3000/todos?checked=false")
 ```

-- I also learnt how to drag and drop items using beautifully dnd dependency
+- I also learnt how to drag and drop items using beautiful dnd
 For this to work properly I had to remove the React.strictMode and set the draggable id to a string
+Although I discovered that when I click the active and completed buttons it reformats I guess its because I am fetcching from the json file, I tried it with an array but it dtill behaves the same.
+I will research more to discover why, when I do I will update the code

 ### Continued development
+Continous learning of React framework, how to fetch data from a json file

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [How to create a local json file and watch it update](https://www.youtube.com/watch?v=eao7ABGFUXs) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [How to add a drag and drop listed items](https://www.freecodecamp.org/news/how-to-add-drag-and-drop-in-react-with-react-beautiful-dnd/amp/) - This is an amazing article which helped me finally understand drag and drop list items.
 I'd recommend it to anyone still learning this concept.

 ## Author